gedaskir/qmeq/README.md

-# qmeq
+# QmeQ
-QmeQ: package for solving  quantum mechanical rate equations (for tunneling Hamiltonians)
+QmeQ is an open-source Python package for transport calculations through quantum dot devices.